dmel642/UnityCullingFix/Version1/VRChat/README.md

 This dll should also work for any Unity game that uses .Net framework 4 or higher and references Valve.VR.CVRSystem from Assembly-CSharp-firstpass.dll

+UPDATE: VRChat has fixed the culling issue, so you don't need this mod anymore!